-NebraskAccess provides Nebraska residents with free 24/7 access to premium content consisting of thousands of full-text magazine, journal, and newspaper articles, biographical and business information, genealogical resources, and more.
-These resources are available at no cost to Nebraska residents because the Nebraska Library Commission purchases subscriptions for Nebraskans with funding from the State of Nebraska and the U.S. Institute of Museum and Library Services.
+NebraskAccess provides Nebraska residents with free 24/7 access to premium databases containing thousands of full text popular magazine and journal articles; primary source documents; genealogical, health, legal, small business, and science resources; reading recommendations; and research resources for K-12 students.
+These resources are available to Nebraska residents at no cost.
+The Nebraska Library Commission purchases subscriptions for Nebraskans with funding from the State of Nebraska and the U.S. Institute of Museum and Library Services.

-NebraskAccess also offers ALL site visitors access to a directory of topically-arranged websites evaluated and compiled by Nebraska Library Commission reference librarians, as well as links to full-text Nebraska state government publications and digitized Nebraska historical resources.Funding
+NebraskAccess also offers ALL site visitors access to a directory of topically-arranged websites evaluated and compiled by Nebraska Library Commission reference librarians, and links to full text Nebraska state government publications and digitized Nebraska historical resources.Funding

-The only NebraskAccess resources that are not freely available to all site visitors are the purchased databases.
-Purchased databases are available at no-cost to patrons of Nebraska public and academic libraries, as well as students in schools throughout Nebraska.
-See a list of registered libraries and schools at: http://nebraskaccess.ne.gov/participatinglibs.asp.
+Purchased databases are available to Nebraska residents only.
+Nebraska public and academic library customers, as well as students in schools throughout Nebraska, can take advantage of these resources.
+See a list of registered libraries and schools at: http://nebraskaccess.nebraska.gov/participatinglibs.asp.

-Nebraska residents can also access the purchased databases from home or work using their Nebraska Driver's License or State Identification numbers.
+Nebraska residents may also access the purchased databases from home or work using their Nebraska Driver's License or State Identification numbers.
 Driver's license and state ID numbers will only be used to prove Nebraska residency, in compliance with the license agreements governing database use, not to personally identify residents using NebraskAccess.
-The number you use to login to NebraskAccess will not be captured or stored on Nebraska Library Commission servers.
+The number used to login to NebraskAccess will not be captured or stored on Nebraska Library Commission servers.

 Nebraska residents who do not have a driver’s license or state ID card should visit their local library and ask for a NebraskAccess password.